top of page

 2. Scripture is available widely today like never before in large part due to reason/objective data, i.e. invention of printing press, interchangeable type, and other more modern forms of media.

-Concerns About & Use of AI
+Concerns About & Use of Artificial Intelligence

 Artificial intelligence has great potential (I use it extensively because of this potential) but also some significant concerns if people are going to AI rather than the Bible for their morality.
 A blend of the 2 is beneficial when one has a solid foundation of non-AI-based morality and when one is seeking wisdom in a 7-pillars-of-wisdom framework that I believe is important.
-If one goes to AI soon after conversion or without a thorough knowledge of the Bible, intimacy with the Spirit, without sufficient objective data, without sufficient other pillars, there is too great a concern for unbiblical influence.
+If one goes to AI soon after conversion or without a thorough knowledge of the Bible, intimacy with the Spirit, without sufficient objective data, without sufficient other pillars (i.e. reason, pyschology, etc.), there is too great a concern for unbiblical influence.

 • Use of AI will never replace use of Bible, and even if you're trying to integrate AI into an understanding of the Bible, if you don't know the Bible well by reading it through repeatedly, it's easy to have bad theology.